The Best Instant Pot Pork Tenderloin Recipe – delicious, tender pork medallions, juicy and bursting with flavor from your Instant Pot!

 - Add trivet to Instant Pot.

 - Place pork tenderloin on top of trivet, top with pats of butter.

-- Place lid on Instant pot, sett to seal.
+- Place lid on Instant pot, set to seal.

-- Cook 1 minute (yes this is right - we're simply using the time to come to pressure to cook your pork tenderloin plus an extra minute.)
+- Cook on the High setting for 2 minutes (yes this is right - we're simply using the time to come to pressure to cook your pork tenderloin plus an extra minute.)

 - Let sit 10 minutes before slicing.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases at no extra expense to you.

 Instant Pot Ultra, 10-in-1 Pressure Cooker, Slow Cooker, Rice Cooker, Yogurt Maker, Cake Maker, Egg Cooker, Sauté, and more, Includes App With Over 800 Recipes, Stainless Steel, 6 Quart

 Lavatools Javelin PRO Duo Ambidextrous Backlit Professional Digital Instant Read Meat Thermometer for Kitchen, Food Cooking, Grill, BBQ, Smoker, Candy, Home Brewing, Coffee, and Oil Deep Frying